-Bold, dramatic eyebrows are all over the runways.
+Bold, dramatic eyebrows are all over our Insta feeds and YouTube searches.
 They're sophisticated, on-trend and a great way to accentuate your face's natural beauty.
 The only glitch?
 There's a fine line between bold and too bold.
 If you accidentally go overboard with your brow pencil or powder, don’t beat yourself up — it’s not the end of the world.
 Just because you used too much product doesn't mean you have to go back to the drawing board and start over from scratch.

 If you realize you've made your brows too big and bold, don’t assume you have to wash it all off.
 Instead, take a cotton swab dipped in makeup remover and carefully trace your brow’s natural outline.
-Remember, brow product should be applied within thebrow’s hairline, not beyond it.
+Remember, brow product should be applied within the brow’s hairline, not beyond it.
 Cotton swabs will remove any unwanted shading that has ventured too far outside the lines.

 Brushing out your brows is a good way to get that natural shape and texture back.
 If you don't have a spoolie brush to groom your brows, Sir John suggests using a toothbrush instead.
 After you've removed unwanted product, gently brush your brows upward with the soft bristles of the toothbrush — unused, of course!
 If you’d rather opt for a three in one product that will give you the “brushed” effect, try the NYX Professional Makeup Fill & Fluff Eyebrow Pomade Pencil.
 This dual-ended pencil has a pomade formula on one side, and a small, oval-shaped brush on the other.
 Once you’ve applied your color, blend it out into your brows with the brush tip for a more natural, thick effect.

 The key to curbing the common case of overdone brows is knowing when to stop.
 Sir John suggests being light-handed with product on the inner part of the brows (toward the center of the face).
 "That part should look natural and not heavily colored in," he explains.
 "In general, you should always be able to see the individual hairs on your eyebrows.
 You shouldn't fill in your brows to the point of looking painted on."